Ford Venezuela to sell pickups, SUVs in dollars: union

-VALENCIA, Venezuela (Reuters) - The Venezuela division of Ford Motor Co (F.N) will sell pickups and sport utility vehicles in dollars, a union leader said on Wednesday, part of a deal with the government to restart operations stalled for lack of hard currency to import parts.
+VALENCIA, Venezuela, May 13 (Reuters) - The Venezuela division of Ford Motor Co will sell pickups and sport utility vehicles in dollars, a union leader said on Wednesday, part of a deal with the government to restart operations stalled for lack of hard currency to import parts.

 The country’s auto assembly has tumbled as companies struggle to obtain greenbacks through the 12-year-old currency controls, which have also left companies unable to repatriate revenue from their Venezuela operations.